jkirkwood/placemat/README.md

     postSave data
   - `ignoreGetters` - set to `true` if getters should not be applied to postSave data.
+  - `meta` - object where arbitrary data can be stored and be available in all hooks and events for a particular action.
 - `cb` - callback of the form `cb(err, data)`
   - `data` - Data that was inserted into the database.
 Primary key of inserted row will be included (based on lastInsertId of query).
 Getters are applied